 Here, you can see here that price touches this resistance line multiple times.
 These first two tests are enough to establish a resistance line.
-However, the third time is pretty good confirmation of that.
-So I hope you can see there the difference between support and resistance.
-In this example, you can also see that price did not break through that level.
+However, the third time is a pretty good confirmation of that.
+So I hope you can see there the difference between DAX support and resistance.
+In this example, you can also see that the price did not break through that level.

 These examples were for prices in a ranging market, one without a clear trend.
-However, support and resistance levels do occur in trending markets too.
+However, DAX support and resistance levels do occur in trending markets too.
 So the easiest way to plot them is to use trend lines.
 Here are a couple of examples on the German Dax.
 In the uptrend here you can see the price coming down, touching that uptrend line multiple times.
 On the other hand, the downtrend is the reverse.

 Finally, in our introduction to DAX support and resistance, we come to trend channels.
 These can form a very simple strategy for a trade as the price can respect these levels.
 When the price bounces from trend support and reacts at a parallel level above, it forms a channel.
 This is known as a price channel.
 Price can often bounce between these levels.
 A very basic strategy is for traders to look for selling opportunities around DAX resistance and buying opportunities around DAX support.

 A trend channel on the German DAX that has a positive direction, is often referred to as a Bull Channel.
 A trend channel that has a negative direction, is often referred to as a Bear Channel.

 DAX Support and Resistance Summary